keyboard_arrow_up

 Flux

-A material added to a mix to lower the melting temperature of the whole.
+A substance added to a ceramic mix to lower its melting temperature, aiding in vitrification and glaze formation.

 Glaze